We did our best to answer all your questions and concerns.

 5. Fontfabric fonts are copyrighted and protected by trademark.

 6. If you violate these terms, this agreement will be cancelled.

 7. You may not transfer the font license to a third party.

 8. Free fonts do not include regular support.

 The purchase of standard commercial licenses (such as: Desktop, Webfont, Digital Ads, Mobile App, Server & ePub) are offered through the resellers we work with (i.e. MyFonts, Fontspring, etc.)

-Since Broadcasting / Corporate and Gaming licenses include more specific details such as countries of usage, numbers of titles, number of downloads, etc…we recommend you drop us a line firstname.lastname@example.org and discuss them based on your specific needs.
+Since broadcasting, corporate and gaming licenses include more specific details, such as countries of usage or the number of titles and downloads, we recommend that you drop us a line at email@example.com and discuss them based on your specific needs.

-As a licensed user of Fontfabric fonts you can use the fonts for all your projects as long as you comply with the license agreement.
-Fontfabric offers various font licenses for various applications.
-There is no limit to the media used; you can use the fonts in print, in video, on a website, etc. You can not, however, distribute the fonts to third parties.
+As a licensed user of Fontfabric fonts you can use them for all your projects as long as you comply with the license agreement.
+Fontfabric offers separate font licenses for different applications.
+There is no limit to the types of media used; you can incorporate the fonts in print, video, on a website, etc. You can not, however, distribute the fonts to third parties.

 There is no restriction on the number of reproductions you are allowed to create using the licensed fonts, so you can create a single print or millions of prints.